FairwindsOps/charts/stable/insights-agent/README.md

 `goldilocks.controller.flags.on-by-default` | Goldilocks will by default monitor all namespaces that aren't excluded | true `goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
 `goldilocks.dashboard.enabled` | Installs the Goldilocks Dashboard | false
+`resourcemetrics.installPrometheus` | Install a new Prometheus instance for the resourcemetrics report | false `resourcemetrics.address` | The address of an existing Prometheus instance to query | `"http://prometheus-server"`